openedx/docs.openedx.org/source/developers/references/developer_guide/process/FAQ-about-pull-requests.rst

 shepherded by the `Community Contribution Project Managers`_.
 These contributions are sometimes referred to as "OSPRs" (open source pull requests).

+See the :doc:`pull-request-statuses` if you're looking for more information about what the various statuses and labels of your pull request (PR) mean.

 .. contents::
  :local:
  :depth: 1